stelar-labs/pulsar-network-rs/README.md

 ### Features
 - Send and Receive Messages between Peers.
-- A Message contains the Body, Message Kind, a Nonce and the Sender Peer.
+- A Message contains the Body, Message Kind and a Nonce.
-- Message encryption using ChaCha20Poly1305 and a Blake3 hash, of the shared point on Curve 25519, as the key.
+- Message encryption uses ChaCha20Poly1305 and a Blake3 hash, of the shared point on Curve 25519, as the key.
 - Peers can be pinged and respond with their public key & routes supported.
-- Currently supported route is Astreuos Blockchain Validation.
+- Currently supported routes are Astreuos Blockchain Main & Test Validation.

 ### API

 `Connect`

 ```
-use pulsar_network::Network;
+use pulsar_network::{ Network, Routes };

-let network = Network::config();
+let route = Routes::TestValidation;

-network.validation = true; // join the validation route
+let network = Network::config(route);

-for message in network.messages {
+for (message, peer) in network.messages {
-    println!("Got: {}", message);
+    println!("Got: {}", message.body);
 }

 ```